AndresMontero/ML_2019_EPFL/projects/project1/readme.md

        Windows: open the Anaconda Prompt from the Start menu.
     3. Change the directory to the location of the compressed zip file of the project or wherever you want to unzip it.
     4. Unzip the zip file of the project with `unzip -a mlProject1.zip`
-    5. Copy your data files to the folder named 'data' or unzip the provided ones there.
+    5. Copy your data files to the folder named 'data'.
     6. Open a terminal.
        Windows: open the Anaconda Prompt from the Start menu.
     7. Navigate to the folder where you stored the project `cd path/to/folder/ml_pro1`.